 This knitting is very generally used for infants’ woollen or cotton shoes.
 Suspenders may also be knitted in this way, and rendered more elastic, by knitting one stitch and slipping the next upon the needle, without knitting, casting the thread over it to the next stitch.
 The next row this stitch and its loop should be knitted together, and the stitches which were knitted before should be slipped, and a loop passed over them.”

-There is no mention of crochet anywhere in the text but it jibes perfectly with accounts of that craft’s history in early Victorian fancywork texts.
-These frequently note a transition to it from shepherd’s knitting that took place in the second half of the 1830s.
+The unnumbered paragraph following the six instructions was taken from a two-year earlier publication (to which I’ll devote a separate post) that says nothing more about the craft.
+There is no mention of crochet anywhere in either text but accounts of its history in the early Victorian fancywork literature jibe perfectly with the instructions from 1835.
+The later descriptions frequently note a transition to crochet from shepherd’s knitting that took place in the second half of the 1830s.
 One such statement is found in the 1844 edition of My Crochet Sampler by Frances Lambert.

 Crochet — a species of knitting originally practised by the peasants in Scotland, with a small hooked needle called a shepherd’s hook — has within the last seven years, aided by taste and fashion, obtained the preference over all other ornamental work of a similar nature.